Last Updated on June 22, 2023 by Chef Mireille

 Here are a few recipes you can use your Green Seasoning in.

 - 1 bell pepper

 - 1 ” piece of ginger

 - Juice from 2 limes

-- Coarsely chop vegetables.
+- Coarsely chop vegetables and herbs.
 Remove thyme leaves from the branches.
 Discard woody branches.

 SHARE THIS DELICIOUS RECIPE WITH YOUR FOODIE FRIENDS